Preparing Your MTA/DUA Request for Submission to IAO

 Proposal Actions tab

 You can use the Data Validation panel to turn on a validation check to determine any errors or incomplete information.
-Phoebe will also automatically validate for errors when you submit your MTA request for approval.
+Phoebe will also automatically validate for errors when you submit your MTA/DUA request for approval.
 Phoebe will check for the following:

 - errors that prevent submission

 - warnings that serve as alerts to possible data issues but will not prevent submission

 If errors are found, new panels will appear listing each specific error and warning.
 If you click the Fix button by an error, you will be taken to the screen with the Phoebe area to be fixed.
 When you fix the issue and click Save, you will be taken back to the Proposal Actions tab where you can continue working.